Ganymede-Bio/website-docusaurus/docs/functions/benchling_api.md

 ## BenchlingOperator

-Pulls table from Ganymede data lake and uploads result to Benchling
+Pulls table from data lake and uploads result to Benchling

 **Arguments**: